Street Road

 This session draws out speakers’ and attendees’ perspectives to examine working in multiple in-betweens, aiming to raise new questions about the cogency of claims to centrality and marginality.

-Visit us on Instagram for objects and their stories:
+Visit the Instagram site for a catalog of all objects submitted, and their stories.

 Picture